juliansteenbakker/mobile_scanner/README.md

 See the [examples](example/README.md) for runnable examples of various usages, such as the basic usage, applying a scan window, or retrieving images from the barcodes.

+- analyzeImage() for MacOS (reading the given file as an image frame and passing that to VN)
+- MacOS scan window, using https://developer.apple.com/documentation/vision/vnimagebasedrequest
+- implement size on web too?

+/**
+ - analyzeImage() for MacOS (reading the given file as an image frame and passing that to VN)
+ - MacOS scan window, using https://developer.apple.com/documentation/vision/vnimagebasedrequest
+ */